avinetworks/avi-helm-charts/docs/AMKO/README.md

 *Note* that, only one instance of each type is supported and AMKO *will* ignore other objects.

 #### Editing runtime parameters of AMKO
-The `GDP` object can be edited in the runtime to change the application selection parameters, traffic split and the applicable clusters.
+The `GDP` object can be edited at runtime to change the application selection parameters, traffic split and the applicable clusters.
 AMKO will recognize these changes and will update the GSLBServices accordingly.

-Not all fields in `GSLBConfig` can be changed in the runtime.
-The only allowed field is `logLevel`.
-This means that if the `logLevel` changes while AMKO is running, the changes will take effect.
-For any changes to the other fields, the AMKO pod has to be restarted to recognize the changes.
+Changing only `logLevel` is permissible at runtime via an edit of the `GSLBConfig`.
+For all other changes to the `GSLBConfig`, the AMKO pod has to be restarted.